 So, from now on, we wish you feel comfortable when reading impact and reach figures.
 We hope that this post helps you to remember that the impact is related to the amount of times a hashtag could have been seen and the reach to those who can have seen it.
 If you want to calculate the impressions (impact) of your Twitter hashtags go to Tweet Binder and start playing, it is free.

+Good question!
+As we always say, you must provide value and good content.
+Impressions usually come with new followers and to get new followers you must provide value.
+Also, measure your hashtags’ impressions and compare them with your competitors.
 As you may already know Tweet Binder offers complete reports to analyze Twitter.
-Don’t worry, we are not trying to sell you anything.
+Don’t worry, we are not trying to sell you anything, Tweet Binder gives you the impressions for FREE.
 Twitter reach and impressions are statistics that we offer for free.
 From live analytics to Twitter historical data, any tweet can be analyzed with Tweet Binder.
 Moreover, all Tweet Binder Twitter reports include the impact and the reach for free (didn’t we say this already?)
 Actually, in both of the reports generated with each search you will find both metrics: the advanced report and the infographic report include the impact and the reach.
 Even the Excel file that we get with the PRO Reports include these metrics.

 Therefore, it’s your time to analyze Twitter data with Tweet Binder and check the Twitter impact and reach of your reports/hashtags/terms.
 Do not worry if you get stuck or if you forget how we get the figures on the report.
 We include tool tips to help you understand everything.
 And if you need any extra help, we are always happy to help you.